edjeong99/Processes/FAQ.md

 From an individual process's perspective on a modern OS, the process thinks it has all the memory on the entire system to itself.
-It's an illusion, though, brought about by the magic of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory).
-This is where the individual processes's stacks and heaps are kept.
+It's an illusion, though, brought about by the magic of [virtual memory](http://en.wikipedia.org/wiki/Virtual_memory).
+This is where the individual processes's stacks and heap are kept.

 So if the process thinks it has all the RAM, where are the process list and other OS internals kept?